StephanAkkerman/FluentAI/README.md

         Visit [https://demo.mnemorai.com](https://demo.mnemorai.com).
 This site will connect to **your locally running backend API** (`http://localhost:8000`).
 Ensure your backend is running first!

 4.  **Generate Cards:** Use the web interface (local or demo) to input words and languages, customize models if desired, and generate your mnemonic flashcards.
 They will be automatically saved to your selected Anki deck.

-## Docker 🐋

-For a containerized setup, refer to the Docker instructions: [backend/docker/README.md](backend/docker/README.md).

 ## Citation ✍️